- Bats Right, Throws Right

 - Height 6' 2", Weight 240 lb.

 Giuseppe Mazzanti has played for the Italian national team in several events, including the 2004 Olympics.
-After a year in the minor leagues, he has played in Italy, having a big year in 2007.
+After a year in the minor leagues, he has played in Italy, winning three MVP awards.
 His cousin Leonardo Mazzanti has also played for the Italian national team.

 Mazzanti debuted in Serie A1 in 1999 with Caffe Danesi Nettuno, hitting .313/.353/.313 in 7 games.
 He would not play again in Serie A1 for five years.
 In 2001, he was on the Junior European Championship team for Italy.